Horbenkodev/hugo-blog/content/posts/how-to-improve-web-accessibility/index.md

 ---
-title: 'How To Improve Website Accessibility: Best Tips'
+ceoTitle: "How To Improve Website Accessibility: Best Tips"
+title: How to improve your website’s accessibility
+breadcrumbs: How to improve your website’s accessibility
+slug: how-to-improve-web-accessibility
+draft: false
-publishDate: '2021-05-31T00:00:00Z'
+publishDate: 2021-05-31T00:00:00.000Z
-authors: []
+image: build_accessibility.jpg
+og_image: build_accessibility.jpg
 description: Web accessibility is very important now.
 Only 1 of 10 sites is accessible.
 Here are quick tests, steps and the best tips on how to improve your website's accessibility
-image: build_accessibility.jpg
-og_image: build_accessibility.jpg
 promote:
   promote: false
 top: false
-draft: true
-industries: []
+authors: []
 categories:
   - accessibility
-- web
+industries: []
 ---
 <h2>Contents</h2>
 <ol>